oksana664/contacts/README.md

 # Contacts App

 ## What is it?
-With this app you are going to be able to Create, Read, Update and Delete contacts
+It's an web app where you are going to be able to Create, Read, Update and Delete contacts.

 ## Dependencies
 - Docker (https://docs.docker.com/install/)